Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Experimental results

 \subsection{Lengthwise $I_c$ fluctuations}

 REBCO CC are known to exhibit non-uniformity along their length and width.
 The lengthwise variation in the critical current \( I_c(x) \), where \( x \) is the position on the tape, can be measured relatively easily at 77 K using transport and remnant magnetization techniques \cite{PaulIEEE,lidia2016}.
-Commercial devices, such as tapestars, are available for assessing \( I_c(x) \).
+Commercial devices, such as Tapestar, are available for assessing \( I_c(x) \).
 Over the years, the standard deviation of \( I_c \) relative changes has decreased from approximately 10\% to 2-3\% in tapes from certain manufacturers.
 For older conductors, the variations were mainly due to changes in the cross-section of the REBCO film.
 In newer conductors with more stable cross-sections, variations in the pinning landscape along the tape dominate $I_c(x)$.
 These originate from an unstable production process, such as fluctuations in temperature during deposition.
 In practice any production step can contribute to such inhomogeneities.

-Characterization at higher temperatures (65-77 K) can not be accurately extrapolated to lower temperatures owing to different pinning mechanisms.
+Characterization at higher temperatures (65-77 K) cannot be accurately extrapolated to lower temperatures owing to the different pinning mechanisms that dominate at low and high temperatures.
 At temperatures above \(\sim 30\) K correlated pinning by sparser microstructures as insulating pins such as BaZrO$_3$ or RE$_2$O$_3$ dominates, while at lower temperatures, weak but dense pinning centers add equivalent and isotropic pinning \cite{Aixia2012}.
 Scaling \( I_c \) from 77 K to 4.2 K introduces an uncertainty of over 60\% \cite{Valeria2011}.
 Currently, no instrumentation can perform continuous lengthwise \( I_c(x) \) measurements at low temperatures.

 Our results, obtained from short samples cut from long-length tapes, show significant $I_c(x)$ variation within the same tape.
 Figure~\ref{fig9}a shows the angular \( I_c \) measured for several short samples cut every 20 m from the original tape.
 It is evident that the angular \( I_c \) measurements differ considerably near the \( ab \) plane.
 At \( \theta = 90^\circ \), differences can reach up to 50\%, whereas at \( \theta = 30^\circ \), the differences decrease to approximately 10\%.
 Figure~\ref{fig9}b shows \( I_c \) values of the four samples cut from another tape.
 Although these samples were cut at larger distances, \( I_c \) traces overlap with accuracy of line thicknesses in Figure~\ref{fig9}b.
 The two tapes were manufactured with the same specifications; however, the homogeneous tape was cut from the center of a 12 mm wide production tape, whereas the tape with strong lengthwise variations was cut from the edge.
 The edge, which is not centrally positioned during growth, exhibits poor homogeneity.
 This observation is confirmed in three other tapes and suggests that \( I_c \) variations stem from issues with growth near the edge.
 However, further studies are required to confirm this hypothesis.